gvwilson/thirdbit/src/fiction/makers-return/index.md

 Riding on top of Beevy was bumpier than riding piggy-back on Dockety, but at least her legs didn't go to sleep.
+Mouse clamped itself to the bigger bot's side, its wheels retracted and its little arm waving happily.

 The militia had taken the main road out of town, so she and the bots used one of the many footpaths